Tree species guide unlocks benefits for UK farmers

 Trees in agroforestry systems offer several valuable benefits.
 They protect soil quality, which supports long-term farm sustainability, and can lead to a more diverse range of produce, from timber to fruits and nuts.
 They also provide shade and shelter for livestock, promoting animal welfare.

 Furthermore, the setup costs of agroforestry systems are no longer as prohibitive as they once were.
 Research by Dr Tom Staton, co-author of the guide and researcher at the University of Reading, has demonstrated how agroforestry can increase farm income long term.
-With a variety of grants now available to support tree planting on agricultural land, the guide further underscores the increasing viability of agroforestry for UK farmers.The Tree Species Guide for UK Agroforestry Systems is available for free download from Forest Research.
+With a variety of grants now available to support tree planting on agricultural land, the guide further underscores the increasing viability of agroforestry for UK farmers.The Tree Species Guide for UK Agroforestry Systems is supported by the Department for Environment, Food and Rural Affairs (Defra) Nature for Climate Fund and available for free download from Forest Research.